Monbetsu, Hokkaido: Transportation

 Monbetsu does not have passenger rail service.
 There are buses to Sapporo and Asahikawa.

-There is also a daily flight to Tokyo from Monbetsu Airport.
-The other nearest airport is Memanbetsu Airport located 109 km away from the city which also serve flights to Sapporo and other Japanese cities in addition to Tokyo.
+Monbetsu Airport offers a daily ANA flight to Tokyo.
+The other nearest airport is Memanbetsu Airport located 109 km away from the city which also offers flights to Sapporo and other Japanese cities in addition to Tokyo.

 Shokotsu Line and Nayoro Main Line used to run in the city.